-Type and Length of AB 109 (N3) Sentences
+Type and Length of AB 109 N3 Sentences

-Since AB 109 was initially implemented in 2011, through October 2013, a total of 971 County Jail Prison (N3) felony defendants have been convicted and sentenced by the Superior Court to county jail.
-Initially, most County Jail Prison (N3) convicted felony defendants were sentenced to a straight jail term without follow-up mandatory supervision by Probation.
-Subsequent changes to PC 1170(h)(5)(A) added that Superior Court must find, in the interest of justice, it is not appropriate to impose a concluding term of mandatory supervision when imposing a straight jail term sentence for County Jail Prison (N3) convicted felony defendants.
-In 2019, 58% of realigned (N3) offenders received a split sentence that includes a mandatory supervision period through the probation department upon release from custody.
-From January through September 2020 (Q1-Q3), 63% of realigned (N3) offender received a split sentence that includes a mandatory supervision period through the probation department upon release from custody.
+Since AB 109 was initially implemented in 2011, through October 2013, a total of 971 County Jail Prison N3 felony defendants have been convicted and sentenced by the Superior Court to county jail.
+Initially, most County Jail Prison N3 convicted felony defendants were sentenced to a straight jail term without follow-up mandatory supervision by Probation.
+Subsequent changes to PC 1170(h)(5)(A) added that Superior Court must find, in the interest of justice, it is not appropriate to impose a concluding term of mandatory supervision when imposing a straight jail term sentence for County Jail Prison N3 convicted felony defendants.
+In 2020, 60.2% of realigned N3 offenders received a split sentence that includes a mandatory supervision period through the probation department upon release from custody.
+From January through September 2021 (Q1-Q3), 55.1% of realigned N3 offenders received a split sentence.